BuffaloWill/odle/README.md

 ```

 # Example Usage
-There are lots of examples on this page (link), but here are two simple examples.
+There are more examples on the [wiki](https://github.com/BuffaloWill/odle/wiki), but here are two simple examples.

 ## CLI